Education for young people with SEND

 • explore the world around you.

-Our adult education can help you learn the essential skills you’ll need to participate in life, learning and work.
+Adult education courses help you learn essential skills.
+You'll need them to take part in life, learning, and work.
 You can:

 • build up your skills